maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_SACCO
-Ever borrowed money from a SACCO
+Ever borrowed money from a SACCO.

 Levels: